 (Note: see the bottom of the page for a description of how to interpret and convert different measurements of tire size.)

 These days, there are a lot more choices in tires.
 The production of large, aggressive off-road tires has become a significant part of the tire industry, catering to drivers who spend a lot of recreational time on challenging trails.
 See a discussion below, of factors to consider in putting large tires on a flatfender.
 It's an option, but may require mechanical modifications.

 The tires on Doug Wilson's 1954 CJ-3B (in the photo) are 9.50x34x15 Super Swamper TSL's, driven by the original Hurricane engine through a beefed-up drive train, and cleared by a 3-inch lift.
 They've carried him through countless obstacles at off-road events including 20 Jeep Jamborees.

 Lawrence Wade's use of his family 1955 CJ-3B (right) has always been a bit more on the relaxed side.
 "I was 20 years old and in the Air Force when the Jeep was purchased.
 While on leave, most of my time was spent riding around in the Jeep dating a little girl who was later to become my wife, and we did a small amount of trail riding, like going to the woods to gather Christmas Trees."

-Lawrence is looking for some new ones, and said on the Bulletin Board, "I'm interested in a supplier for the 15-inch NDT military tires.
+When Lawrence was looking for some new ones, he said on the Bulletin Board, "I'm interested in a supplier for the 15-inch NDT military tires.
 Coker Tire listed the 15-inch until recently, but they are no longer in stock.
 I waited too long, and I don't think my 46-year-old NDT military tires will last forever."